tmekwa/Avaj-Launcher/README.md

 git clone

-#About Avaj-Launcher

-#Forewords
+# Forewords

-Maverick: “This is what I call a target rich environment.”
+Maverick: “This is what I call a target rich environment.” "\n"
 Goose: “You live your life between your legs Mav.”
 Maverick: “Goose, even you could get laid in a place like this.”
 Goose:” Hell, I’d be happy to just find a girl that would talk dirty to me.”